 Elizabeth Lally is an Internal Medicine and Pediatric physician working at Tuba City Regional Health Care Corporation on the Navajo Nation.
 She was born in Minnesota and spent her childhood both there and in Japan.
 She completed her undergraduate studies at the University of California Berkeley in molecular and cell biology and then attended medical school at Northwestern University’s Feinberg School of Medicine.
-During her Med Peds Residency at the University of Cincinnati Medical Center and Cincinnati Children’s Hospital, she completed global health rotations in India focusing on palliative care and primary care, as well as a rotation at Chinle Comprehensive Health Care on the Navajo Nation.
+During her Med-Peds Residency at the University of Cincinnati Medical Center and Cincinnati Children’s Hospital, she completed global health rotations in India focusing on palliative care and primary care, as well as a rotation at Chinle Comprehensive Health Care on the Navajo Nation.
 In her free time, she loves to watch movies, go camping and paint landscapes.
 Elizabeth is a fellow at Tuba City Regional Health Care Corporation.

 Erin Lorencz was born and raised on a farm in the thumb of Michigan.
 Before college, she traveled to Kenya, where she first was given an opportunity to work with refugees.
 She attended Grand Valley State University, during which time she spent a summer teaching in India.
 She received her BA in Philosophy before spending her year prior to medical school working on airstrip construction and other development projects with an aviation NGO In Madagascar.
 She attended Michigan State University College of Human Medicine and enrolled in the Leadership in Medicine for the Underserved program, which took her to Flint, MI.
 During medical school, Erin led the Refugee Health student elective and worked as a research assistant for a pediatric HIV and neurodevelopment project in Uganda.
 Returning to Uganda, she completed a rotation with the Foundation for the Medical Relief of Children as well as one working with obstetric fistula patients.
-She is currently completing her residency program at the Mountain Area Health Education Center in the lush and beautiful mountains of Asheville, North Carolina, where she has been active in helping develop the substance abuse in pregnancy program.
+She finished her residency program at the Mountain Area Health Education Center in the lush and beautiful mountains of Asheville, North Carolina, where she was active in helping develop the substance abuse in pregnancy program.
 Her interests include access to emergency obstetric care in under-resourced settings, prevention and treatment of obstetric fistula, and substance abuse in pregnancy.
 Erin is a fellow at Gallup Indian Medical Center in Gallup, NM and at the Tribal Health Initiative in Sittilingi, India.

 Fatima Rodriguez is originally from Mexico City.
 She studied Medicine at the National Autonomous University of Mexico, where she worked as an instructor in Tissue and Cell Biology for 3 years.
 She did her social service year in rural Chiapas, running one primary care clinic supported by the MoH and Partners In Health (PIH) Mexico.
 After learning that mental health disorders were highly prevalent in these communities she decided to stay and work as the Mental Health Coordinator in PIH Mexico.
 She has continued to integrate mental health services in rural primary care clinics by training physicians and Community Health Workers in treating mental health disorders.
 She is also a clinical supervisor and is very interested in improving her clinical skills to provide high quality healthcare to patients and medical education to young physicians.
 She is eager to learn about Global Health and other HEAL fellows’ experiences.
 Fátima is a site fellow at Compañeros En Salud in Mexico.